highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

-## Hello and welcome to Avatar 101!
+## Hello and Welcome to Avatar 101!

-Avatar 101 showcases customizations that creators can make to their avatars namely goes into:
+Avatar 101 showcases customizations that creators can make to their avatars using High Fidelity.

-Avatar materials using material entities
+1. Avatar materials using material entities
-Blendshapes applying and manipulating them in High Fidelity Flow using flow avatar joints
+2. Blendshapes applying and manipulating them in High Fidelity
+3. Flow using flow avatar joints

-In this app I will talk you through the code and teach you how to customize your avatar to your needs!
+In this app, I describe ways to customize and direct you to more in depth resources that will help you customize your avatar to your needs!

 The app utilizes “Avi” a customized Woody avatar that has a jacket submesh, specifically named blendshapes on its face, and flow joints on its leaf hair.